 Sue graduated from California State University and has taught elementary school, college English and adult writing courses.
 She did MFA studies in fiction writing at the Universities of Dublin and Galway in Ireland and University College London in England.
-She is a member of Mystery Writers of America, DWAA, Sisters in Crime, PEO International, Pastel Society of the West Coast, Sierra Pastel Society, SSPCA, and Daughters of the American Revolution.
+She is a member of Mystery Writers of America, DWAA, Sisters in Crime, PEO International, Pastel Society of the West Coast, Sacramento SPCA, and Daughters of the American Revolution.